mLetrone/power-events/docs/installation.md

 ## Install with UV

 !!! information
-    UV is a wonderful tools to manage your dependencies and packaging!
+    UV is a wonderful tool to manage your dependencies and packaging!
-    I highly recommend to check it if you don't know [Learn more :octicons-link-external-16:](https://docs.astral.sh/uv/){:target="_blank"}
+    I highly recommend checking it if you don't know [Learn more :octicons-link-external-16:](https://docs.astral.sh/uv/){:target="_blank"}

 <!-- termynal -->
 ```bash